 Patients are able to go home within 1 hour following surgery.
 Upon leaving, patients do not have any “packing” or gauze in the nose.
 Instead, Dr. Samaha places a small piece of cotton dressing the size of a fingernail on either side at the tip of the nose, to be removed that evening or the next morning by the patient or a family member.

 The absence of nasal packing makes a significant difference in recovery after surgery.
 When patients report pain, pressure, headaches, and discomfort after traditional rhinoplasty surgery, it is usually related to the presence of the packing, not the surgery itself.
 In addition, removing this packing a few days after surgery is reported as extremely unpleasant and painful by patients who have had the misfortune of being subjected to this experience.
 Therefore, the absence of packing after surgery makes the recovery much more easily tolerated and, for the large majority of his patients, painless.

 There is a plastic splint dressing on the outside of the nose to minimize swelling and support the nose, allowing it to heal in the desired shape.

-The plastic splint mentioned above is removed at the first postoperative visit, 1 week after surgery.
+Recovery time is usually about 7 to 10 days.
+The plastic splint is removed at the first postoperative visit, 1 week after surgery, after which patients are usually comfortable returning to work.
 The appearance of the nose at this point is not the final result.
 Nevertheless, the patient can expect the nose to look better than it did before the surgery.

 The swelling from the surgery will gradually decrease over the ensuing months to reveal the fine details and refinements.
 An appointment is scheduled 6 months after surgery.
 The long-term result is assessed, and photos are taken.
 Other appointments are scheduled if needed.